lxc/incus/doc/api-extensions.md

 same storage volume while keeping the file system writable from all of them.

-This makes use of `shiftfs` as an overlay file system.
+This makes use of `idmapped mounts` as an overlay file system.

 ## `resources_infiniband`